Where does bonsai come from?

 China Timeline History!

-There are different statements and stories about how the bonsai cult came about.
-The only thing that everyone is pretty sure of is that it all began around 2300 years ago, i.e. around 300 BC, but perhaps much earlier.
+There are different accounts and stories about how the bonsai cult came about.
+The only thing that everyone is pretty sure of is that it all began about 2300 years ago, i.e. around 300 BC, but perhaps much earlier.

 Theory 1